computerguided/FCM/FCM/doc/Component.md

 Although the name of a choice-point can be freely chosen, it would be good practice to formulate the name as a closed question that can be answered with "Yes" or "No" and as such have it end with a question mark (for example "Max clients reached?").

-Inside a transition, a component send messages to other components(see "[Send a message](#send-a-message)").
-To be able to do this, the component has a reference to the [_message-queue_](../inc/FcmMessageQueue.h) that it is supposed to use and which it typically shares with a number of other components.
+Inside a transition, a component can send messages to other components(see "[Send a message](#send-a-message)").
+To be able to do this, the component has a reference to the [_message-queue_](../inc/FcmMessageQueue.h) that it is supposed to use and which it typically shares with the other components.

 ```cpp
 const std::shared_ptr<FcmMessageQueue> messageQueue;